haraldLmueller/indexmap/README.md

 })
 ```

-An useful method to get all keys and values:
+Additionally, a useful method to get all keys and values:
 ```golang
 keys, values := imap.Collect()
 ```